How to make a standing gnome

 Sew Hat and arms

-With right sides together sew side seam on the hat.
+With the right sides together sew the side seam on the hat.
 Turn right side out and push up the point.
 If you use fabric fusion glue instead of sewing, allow drying completely before turning right side out.

 make a standing gnome - sew the hat